arielzhu0512/kubeflow-docs/docs/user-guide/mlmd.rst

       store = metadata_store.MetadataStore(connection_config)

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 3: Integrate MLMD with ML Workflow
+Integrate MLMD with ML Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this guide, we will introduce you to some basic concepts and understandings of MLMD usage by going through an example.
 We here